 In my sample project I have called our Master Material M_Master.

 This isn’t the most creative of names, and if you plan to use it in an actual project I would recommend naming it something more specific.
 Assume you’ll have several Master Materials in your project because you most likely will.

 I have tried to design M_Master to be as painless as possible to use, and a large part of that process is respecting your performance budget.
 To that end, when you first open up an Instance all features except the most basic base color tint should be disabled.
 All you need to do is enable the features you want to use and you’re away.

 The placeholder textures the Material uses are sourced from Unreal Engine’s base content so there shouldn’t be any missing file references, even in an otherwise blank project.

 Creating the Material

-If you’re not sure something, you can always reach out via techarthub, and I might be able to help.
+If you’re not sure something you can always reach out via techarthub, and I might be able to help.
 Likewise, if you think I’ve made a mistake with the Material or my approach, I’d also love to hear from you.
-It’s the only way I’ll ever improve.
+It’s the only way I’ll improve!

-That’s enough of a preamble, let’s have a look at this Material.
+That’s enough of the preamble, let’s have a look at this Material.

 Using modular Material Functions

 The first thing you’ll notice about our Master Material is that it’s constructed from a series of modular (and sometimes interconnected) Material Functions.
 This might seem a little strange at first, but I’ve found this method to be both incredibly flexible and powerful.
 Not only is it easier to compartmentalize larger graphs when they’re broken into output-based Functions, but extending/modifying the Material is so much easier.